Skip to main menu Skip to content Skip to footer

 When children exhibit behaviors that we associate with ADHD, it’s important to keep in mind that they could be caused by other underlying factors.
 A child who is inattentive could be distracted by chronic anxiety, by a worrisome or painful situation at home, or because she’s being bullied in the playground.
 These are all things a child might be embarrassed by and go to some lengths to keep secret.

 Another thing children often hide is undiagnosed learning disorders.
-If a child is fidgeting when she’s supposed to be reading, it may be that dyslexia is causing her great frustration.
-And if she bolts from her chair, it could be because she is ashamed that she doesn’t seem to be able to do what the other kids can do, and intent on covering that fact up.
+If a child is fidgeting when they are supposed to be reading, it may be that dyslexia is causing their great frustration.
+And if they bolt from their chair, it could be because they are ashamed that they don’t seem to be able to do what the other kids can do, and intent on covering that fact up.

 Girls are different